dzbeda/projects/python/opensearch_api_create_delete_update_ism_retention_policy/readme.md

 3. status parameters
     1. disable - if a policy name exists the policy will be deleted. this way you can have default list of index with where status is set to "disable" and for each             project you can enable only the relevant indexes
     2. enable - Policy will be created or updated

+4. The ISM policy tempalte is described under *update_policy_template* function.
+Parameters such as description,default_state, schema_version or action can be updated.

  ** Important note **